The average cost of roof shingles is between $7,500 and $15,000 for a 2,500-square-foot roof, or $3 to $6 per square foot installed.

 So, Are New Roof Shingles Worth the Cost?

-Roofing shingles generally cost $3 to $6 per square foot, making them one of the most economical options for your new roof.
-However, roofing costs ultimately depend on the material, type, and number of shingles your roof needs.
-Researching the prices and benefits of various shingle types before deciding is the best way to make an informed buying decision.
+Roofing shingles generally cost $3 to $6 per square foot, making them one of the most economical options for a new roof.
+However, roofing costs ultimately depend on the material, type, and the number of shingles your roof needs.

-Now that you understand the costs and benefits of investing in a new shingle roof, you can start retrieving quotes from worthwhile contractors.
-Use the form below to find the best roofing installers in your area:
+Now that you understand the costs and benefits of investing in a new shingle roof, you can start retrieving quotes from reputable contractors.
+Use the form below to find the best roofing installers in your area.

 FAQs About Roofing Shingles

-Packages of shingles typically come in quantities called bundles.
-A bundle includes between 15 and 30 individual shingles or 33 square feet of roofing material.
-The cost of a bundle varies by shingle type and material, with 3-tab shingles falling in the $35 to $40 per bundle range.
+A bundle of shingles includes between 15 and 30 individual shingles or 33 square feet of roofing material.
+The cost of a bundle varies by shingle type and material, with 3-tab shingles costing between $35 and $40 per bundle.

-Our research shows that roof shingle repairs typically range from $500 to $1,600.
-Your specific costs depend entirely on the type of roof and repairs needed.
-If your roof repair costs exceed $3,000, we suggest replacing the whole thing.
+We suggest replacing the entire roof if repair costs exceed $3,000.
 Putting the money toward a full roof replacement will save you on future repairs while improving your home’s curb appeal and functionality.

-Figuring out whether you need a new roof often depends on your roof type and material.
-One rule of thumb is to assess how long you’ve had your current roof.
-If the material is reaching the end of its projected life span, which is around 20 years for asphalt shingles, you should likely consider a replacement.
+Whether you need a new roof often depends on the type and age of your current roof.
+One rule of thumb is to assess how long you’ve had it.
+If the material is reaching the end of its projected life span, around 20 years for asphalt shingles, you should likely consider a replacement.

 Otherwise, you can look for the following signs that your roof needs to be replaced: